 Mr. Wey explained that he had quite a few big Scats in the pond, and he was trying to spawn them too, but all the tricks he'd learned about spawning the Sebaes hadn't work on

-the Scats.
 He needed to think of something new, and had kind of run out of good ideas, but he was hopeful that one day he'd think of something or just get lucky and spawn them.

 We thanked Mr. Wey.
 We told him that we'd really enjoyed visiting him and seeing his fish, and that he was for certain a Fish Wizard.
 He just smiled and said,